zixi-liu/interview-ai-prototype/paper/experiment/exp1_results/initial_feedbacks/12-Leaning No Hire.md

 ============================================================
 6. Final Overall Recommendation
-- 👍Hire
+- 👍 Hire

-The candidate demonstrated effective prioritization and problem-solving skills in a high-pressure situation, with a clear impact on client satisfaction.
-However, there is a need for clearer ownership of contributions and more specific metrics to fully meet the expectations for a Junior-Mid level candidate.
+The candidate demonstrated solid ownership and problem-solving skills in a high-pressure situation, effectively prioritizing tasks to mitigate client impact.
+However, there are some ambiguities regarding personal contributions and leadership influence that could be further clarified.
+Overall, they meet the expectations for a Junior-Mid level role and show potential for growth.

 ============================================================
 7. Probing Follow-up Questions
-1. Can you elaborate on your specific role in the brainstorming session?
-What actions did you take that were distinct from your team's efforts?
+1. Can you specify what your individual contributions were during the root cause analysis and the patch deployment?
-2. You mentioned implementing enhanced testing protocols; can you provide specific metrics or data that demonstrate their effectiveness?
+2. How did you ensure that your team was aligned with the objectives you set during the emergency meeting?
-3. How did you ensure that the team remained aligned and focused on the bug fix while managing ongoing tasks?
+3. What specific metrics did you use to evaluate the effectiveness of the enhanced testing protocols you implemented?
-4. What challenges did you face when coordinating with your team during this urgent situation, and how did you address them?
+4. Can you provide an example of a time when you had to prioritize tasks in a less urgent situation?
+How did you approach that?
-5. Can you describe a situation where your prioritization did not go as planned?
-What did you learn from that experience?
+5. How did you gather feedback from your team on the changes you made to your leadership style, and what specific insights did you apply?

 ## Red Flag

 =====================
 1. Red Flag Detection
-- Overclaiming contribution: The candidate describes leading a team and taking ownership, but lacks specific examples of their individual contributions to the resolution beyond coordination and planning.
+- Overclaiming contribution: The candidate implies significant ownership and leadership in a crisis situation, but the description lacks clarity on individual contributions versus team efforts.
-- Lack of reflection: The candidate does not demonstrate personal learning or growth from the experience beyond implementing protocols, which could indicate a lack of self-awareness or depth in reflection.
+- Lack of reflection: The candidate mentions reflecting on their leadership style but does not provide specific insights or lessons learned from the experience.

 =====================
 2. Red Flag Severity Rating